kav-0/MeltDown-Cryptographer/README.md

-# MeltDown-Cryptographer
+# Kecharrm Cryptographer
-This tool is created by kav-0 (aka IAmZero).
+This tool is created by `Kecharrm`.
 This tool is developed in C, and is designed to encrypt or decrypt text.
 For the moment, this program supports the ciphers below:
 - The Vigenère